tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts/readme.md

 Incidents are assigned to users based on the following criteria:

-- Users who are on shift during the time that the incident is triggeres and the Logic App runs.
+- Only users who have started their shifts during the time the Logic App runs will be considered.
-- Users who still have at least **2** hours left before going off shift.
+- Users who still have at least **1** hours left before going off shift.

   You can change this value by modifying the below variable: